localstack/docs/content/en/user-guide/aws/lambda/index.md

 {{< /alert >}}

 ### Invoke the Function with AWS CLI
 Invoke the function directly.
-See ['Lambda CLI invoke docs'](https://docs.aws.amazon.com/cli/latest/reference/lambda/invoke.html)
+See [Lambda CLI invoke docs](https://docs.aws.amazon.com/cli/latest/reference/lambda/invoke.html) for more details.

 The command below encodes the body as a JSON string, just like an event coming from API Gateway or Lambda URL does.
 This requires AWS CLI v2.
-To see examples of the three ways to use the AWS CLI with LocalStack, see this repo: [Simple AWS CLI Sample with Lambda](https://github.com/localstack-samples/sample-simple-invoke-lambda)
+To see examples of the three ways to use the AWS CLI with LocalStack, see this repo: [Simple AWS CLI Sample with Lambda](https://github.com/localstack-samples/sample-simple-invoke-lambda).

 #### Using awslocal